Pendle Heritage Centre

 Visit our Museum, shop, 18th Century Walled Garden, Bluebell Wood and delightful Tea Room serving hot and cold lunches.
 The centre is at the gateway to the Pendle Hill Area of Outstanding Natural beauty, just 1 mile off the M65.

-Tearoom: Weds – Sun, 10am – 4pm
+Tearoom: Weds – Sun, 10am – 4pm.

-Shop/Museum : Weds – Sun, 12noon – 4pm
+Shop/Museum : Weds – Sun, 12noon – 4pm (last museum entry 3pm).

-Closed Mondays and Tuesdays from 23 September 2024.
+Closed Mondays and Tuesdays during autumn/winter.

 Museum: